 With the recent announcements of Google‘s new ad filtering and Apple disabling cookies, the topic of ad blocking and its effect on the digital marketing and advertising industries has revved back up.
 However, the fact that consumers would rather not see ads has been proven over time.
 Ad blocking itself dates back to the 1950s with the creation of the television remote control.
-From that point, as media evolved so did ad blocking strategy.
+From that point, as media evolved, so too did ad blocking strategies.
 The 1970s introduced the preset buttons on car radios, which gave drivers a quick and safe option for changing stations during advertisements.
 Today, you likely enjoy commercial-free radio through a paid subscription service like Sirius XM.
 DVR was introduced to the Consumer Electronics Show in Las Vegas in 1999 and is now widely used to watch recorded live TV while fast-forwarding through advertisements.

 When it comes to online ad blocking there are currently six on the market, but the biggest player is Adblock Plus, part of a German company called Eyeo with over 60 million downloads.
 An ad blocker works by acting like a wall between a website and the server, stopping ads in their tracks.
 According to PageFair, 11 percent of the global internet population is blocking ads on the web, with ad blocker usage growing by 30 percent in 2016.
 With Google Chrome owning 44.5 percent of the web browser field, ad blocking will become much easier to access for almost half of online users.